 They're hypnotic and incredibly odd.
-Thousands of black plastic "shade balls" were released this week into the Los Angeles Reservoir to float and bob on the surface, looking like a kind of dark playground ball pit.
+Thousands of black plastic "shade balls" float and bob on the surface of the Los Angeles Reservoir, looking like a kind of dark playground ball pit.

-“In the midst of California’s historic drought, it takes bold ingenuity to maximize my goals for water conservation,” said Los Angeles Mayor Eric Garcetti, who helped release the balls.
+“In the midst of California’s historic drought, it takes bold ingenuity to maximize my goals for water conservation,” said Los Angeles Mayor Eric Garcetti, who helped release the last batch of balls in August 2015.
 “This effort by LADWP is emblematic of the kind of the creative thinking we need to meet those challenges."

 The balls are intended to prevent sunlight-triggered chemical reactions that encourage algae — creating cleaner water, says Garcetti.
 The bobbing balls also protect the water from wildlife.
 But the key benefit is that the floating ball will prevent evaporation.
 Los Angeles officials estimate the balls will save about 300 million gallons of water each year.